 Avoid vaginal douches.

-Avoid that bacteria entering the bladder
+3. Avoid bacteria entering the bladder

 Take special precautions after sexual activity; such activity may also increase risk because it can introduce bacteria into the bladder area.
 We recommend cleaning the genital area just before sexual intercourse.
 Moreover, the bladder should be emptied just after intercourse; drink two extra glasses of water.